R-ROHIT2021/Snake_game/README.md

 - Score tracking with a scoreboard

 ## Contributing
 We welcome contributions, bug reports, and suggestions from the GitHub community.
-Please read our [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## Credits
 - Inspired by [Snake Game Tutorial] by Dr. Angela Yu